 Students are equipped with the skills to work independently and in a team, communicate effectively, respond constructively to feedback, and produce a coherent and reasoned argument.
-The combination of theoretical and practical elements of the degree provide a framework to enhance graduate employability.
+The combination of theoretical and practical elements of the degree provides a framework to enhance graduate employability.
 The underpinning of the degree to the Early Childhood Benchmarks also enhances employability.
 Having the opportunity to be included in ratios after completing the associated requirements for Full and Relevant will also support student employability.

-Employability support can also be gained from UW's careers service in the Pierson building or via their website http://www.worc.ac.uk/careers/index.htm.
+Employability support can also be gained from UW's careers service in the Pierson building or via their website: